 Method 1: Making charcoal from sawdust

-Sawdust is one of the most abundant and easy to use woodworking wastes.
-It can be directly converted into charcoal by compressing it into briquettes and then carbonizing them in a kiln or a furnace.
+Sawdust is one of the most abundant and easy-to-use wood wastes.
+It can be converted into charcoal by compressing it into briquettes first and then be carbonized into charcoal by a charcoal kiln or a carbonization furnace.
+If the main wood waste is sawdust, this production process is the most suitable.
 Here are the steps to follow:

-If your sawdust is too coarse or contains large pieces of wood, you need to crush it into smaller particles.
-You can use a hammer mill, a wood crusher, or any other suitable device for this purpose.
+If your sawdust is too coarse or contains large pieces of wood, you need to crush it into fine sawdust.
+You can use a hammer mill for crushing the big wood chips into sawdust.
+The size of fine sawdust to make briquettes should be <5mm.

 Step 2: Drying sawdust